-Use the code reader as a starting point
+Use the car code reader as a starting point

-A code reader/scanner is worth buying if you’re a fairly competent amateur mechanic who understands how an engine works.
+An engine code reader/scanner is worth buying if you’re a fairly competent amateur mechanic who understands how an engine works.
 But it’s not a silver bullet that will always tell you exactly what’s wrong.
-It'll give you a head start, but you’ll still have to do some detective work before you start pulling and replacing parts (more on this later).
+An auto code reader give you a head start, but you’ll still have to do some detective work before you start pulling and replacing parts (more on this later).

 But if you’re a true grease monkey, go for a more expensive scanner.
 A scanner gives you real-time “live” information so you see the same data your car’s computer is seeing.
 That saves you the hassle of diving under the hood (with a wiring diagram in hand), piercing wires and taking sensor readings.

 Car code reading and scanning sound simple, right?
 Well, there’s more to it than that.
 A code that indicates your oxygen sensor is “lean” can mean the sensor is dead, or it can mean that the air/fuel mixture really is lean and you’ve got either a vacuum leak or a fuel problem.
 How do you know?
 Here are three ways to get to the root of a problem without replacing good parts.